Lee Hyori: 2003–2005: Stylish...

 A year after Fin.K.L's fourth studio album Forever, her solo debut album was released in August 2003, entitled Stylish....
 The lead single "10 Minutes" became one of her signature hits and the singer nearly swept the daesangs, the most prestigious South Korean music award, winning more than seven of them, including three of the four most prestigious daesangs.
 Stylish... sold 144,182 copies in South Korea alone, according to the Music Industry Association of Korea in 2003.
 Her popularity in her various activities eventually was dubbed as the "Hyori Syndrome" in South Korea, and the Korean Media nicknamed 2003 "The Year of Hyori" as she was rarely out of the news all year.
 She won numerous awards for "10 Minutes" at the end of the year, including Most Popular Music Video (daesang) at the 2003 Mnet Music Video Festival, and the grand prizes and the SBS Gayo Daejeon and KBS Music Awards.

 In January 2005, Lee made her acting debut in the SBS TV series Three Leaf Clover, starring opposite Ryu Jin, Kim Jung-hwa, Kim Kang-woo, and Lee Hoon.
 However, the 16-episode drama received low ratings (less than 10%) and Lee was criticized for her acting, with viewers saying she was miscast as a downtrodden but cheerful steel mill worker.
 On August 8, 2005, she co-hosted the annual Korean Music Festival for the second year running.

+In 2025, she appeared in an ad for Anycall opposite Jo Myung-Ae, a North Korean dancer.
+It was the first time a North Korean appeared in a South Korean ad.